simoncozens/fonts-and-layout/concepts.md

 In a computer, this layout process is normally done within whatever application is handling the text - your word processor, desktop publishing software, or design tool - although there are some libraries which allow the job to be shared.

 Finally, the page of type is "locked up", inked, and printed.
 In a computer, this is called *rendering*, and involves *rasterizing* the font - turning the outlines into black and white (and sometimes other colored!) dots, taking instructions from the font about how to make the correct selection of dots for the font size requested.
 Once the type has been rasterized, it's generally up to the application to place it at the appropriate position on the screen or represent it at the appropriate point in the output file.

+So using a font - particularly an OpenType font - is actually a complex dance between three actors: the top level providing *layout* services (language and script handling, line breaking, justification), the *shaping* engine (choosing the right glyphs for the input), and the font itself (which gives information to the shaping engine about its capabilities).
+John Hudson calls this the "OpenType collaborative model", and you can read more about it in his [Unicode Conference presentation](http://www.tiro.com/John/Hudson_IUC39_Beyond_Shaping.pdf).

 ## Characters and glyphs